Tommaferre/ITS_2025-2026/Java-Script/ferrero-tommaso-francesco-units-04-06/06-js-arrays/02-word-guesser/Readme.md

 ## Description of the solution of the exercise

-This exercise is like an hangman game that is a word guessing game where the player tries to guess the letters of a predefined word within a limited number of attempts.
+This exercise is like an hangman game, a word guessing game, where the player tries to guess the letters of a predefined word within a limited number of attempts.
 After the choice of the word, the function guessLetter allows the user to guess a letter and updates the game state.
 With some checks like if the max guesses are reached or for the win/loss conditions, output on the console the progresses of the user.
 The function is called multiple times with different letter to guess the word.